Ronnie O'Sullivan: Career summary

-At the 2020 World Championship, he came from 14–16 behind in his semi-final against Selby to win 17–16; he then defeated Kyren Wilson 18–8 in the final to win his sixth world title.
-The tournament also marked his 28th consecutive Crucible appearance, surpassing the 27 consecutive appearances made by Hendry.
-At the 2021 Tour Championship, he reached 1,100 century breaks in professional competition, and also reached his 58th ranking final, breaking Hendry's record of 57 ranking final appearances.
-O'Sullivan lost five consecutive ranking finals in the 2020–21 season, but he ended a 16-month title drought by winning his 38th ranking title at the 2021 World Grand Prix.
+At the 2020 World Championship, O'Sullivan came from 14 to 16 behind in the semi-final against Selby to win 17–16.
+He then defeated Kyren Wilson 18–8 in the final to win his sixth world title.
+The tournament marked his 28th consecutive Crucible appearance, surpassing Hendry's record of 27 consecutive appearances.
+He reached his 58th ranking final at the 2021 Tour Championship, breaking Hendry's record of 57 ranking final appearances, but lost 10–4 to Neil Robertson.
+During the tournament, he made his 1,100th century break in professional competition.
+He lost five consecutive ranking finals in the 2020–21 season, but ended a 16-month title drought by winning his 38th ranking title at the 2021 World Grand Prix.